-Any administrator taking such a maternity leave, upon return to work, will be restored to his/her previous position or a similar position, with the same status and pay; provided, however, that if other administrators at equal length of service, credit or status in the same or similar position have been laid off due to economic conditions or other changes in operating conditions affecting employment during the period of such maternity leave, he/she shall be extended the same rights and benefits, if any, as are extended to administrators of equal length of service in the same or similar positions.
+Any administrator taking such a maternity leave, upon return to work, will be restored to their previous position or a similar position, with the same status and pay; provided, however, that if other administrators at equal length of service, credit or status in the same or similar position have been laid off due to economic conditions or other changes in operating conditions affecting employment during the period of such maternity leave, they shall be extended the same rights and benefits, if any, as are extended to administrators of equal length of service in the same or similar positions.

-If an administrator has accrued sick leave credits at the commencement of her maternity leave, she may use such leave credits for which she may be eligible under the sick leave provisions of this Article.
+If an administrator has accrued sick leave credits at the commencement of their maternity leave, they may use such leave credits for which they may be eligible under the sick leave provisions of this Article.

-During the first ten (10) workdays subsequent to the birth or adoption of a child, the mother/father shall receive his/her regular weekly salary.
+During the first ten (10) workdays subsequent to the birth or adoption of a child, the parent shall receive their regular weekly salary.

-Notwithstanding any other provision of this Agreement to the contrary, the maternity leave granted under this Article shall not affect the administrator's right to receive any contractual benefits for which she was eligible at the time of her leave.
+Notwithstanding any other provision of this Agreement to the contrary, the maternity leave granted under this Article shall not affect the administrator's right to receive any contractual benefits for which they were eligible at the time of their leave.
 The period of any unpaid maternity leave shall not be included in any computation of such benefits, rights or advantages.